AckerlyXu/heima/articles/event-hubs/event-hubs-authentication-and-security-model-overview.md

----
+<properties
-title: Overview of Azure Event Hubs authentication and security model | Microsoft Docs
-description: Event Hubs authentication and security model overview.
+    pageTitle="Overview of Azure Event Hubs authentication and security model | Azure" description="Event Hubs authentication and security model overview." services="event-hubs"
-services: event-hubs
-documentationcenter: na
-author: sethmanheim
-manager: timlt
-editor: ''

-ms.assetid: 93841e30-0c5c-4719-9dc1-57a4814342e7
-ms.service: event-hubs
-ms.devlang: na
-ms.topic: article
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.date: 11/30/2016
-ms.author: sethm;clemensv

----
+    documentationcenter="na"
+    author="sethmanheim"
+    manager="timlt"
+    editor="" />
+<tags
+    ms.assetid="93841e30-0c5c-4719-9dc1-57a4814342e7"
+    ms.service="event-hubs"
+    ms.devlang="na"
+    ms.topic="article"
+    ms.tgt_pltfrm="na"
+    ms.workload="na"
+    ms.date="03/07/2017"
+    wacn.date=""
+    ms.author="sethm;clemensv" />

 # Event Hubs authentication and security model overview

 The Azure Event Hubs security model meets the following requirements:

-- Only devices that present valid credentials can send data to an Event Hub.
+* Only devices that present valid credentials can send data to an Event Hub.
-- A device cannot impersonate another device.
+* A device cannot impersonate another device.
-- A rogue device can be blocked from sending data to an Event Hub.
+* A rogue device can be blocked from sending data to an Event Hub.

 ## Device authentication

-The Event Hubs security model is based on a combination of [Shared Access Signature (SAS)](../service-bus-messaging/service-bus-shared-access-signature-authentication.md) tokens and event publishers.
+The Event Hubs security model is based on a combination of [Shared Access Signature (SAS)](/documentation/articles/service-bus-sas/) tokens and *event publishers*.
 An event publisher defines a virtual endpoint for an Event Hub.
 The publisher can only be used to send messages to an Event Hub.
 It is not possible to receive messages from a publisher.

 Typically, an Event Hub employs one publisher per device.
 All messages that are sent to any of the publishers of an Event Hub are enqueued within that Event Hub.
 Publishers enable fine-grained access control and throttling.